Chapter 9 - General Provisions

 - Resolution Options

-A person who believes that he or she has been subjected to discrimination or harassment including sexual harassment or sexual misconduct in violation of this policy and seeks to take action may use either the informal resolution process or the formal complaint process, or both.
+A person who believes that he or she has been subjected to prohibited discrimination or harassment including sexual harassment (including sexual violence) or sexual misconduct in violation of this policy and seeks to take action may use either the informal resolution process or the formal complaint process, or both.
+Both processes are administered by the EOS Office.
 The informal resolution and formal complaint resolution processes described in this policy are not mutually exclusive and neither is required as a pre-condition for choosing the other; however, they cannot both be used at the same time.

 This process may be used as a prelude to filing a formal complaint or as an alternative.
 It is not necessary that this option be used.
-Anyone who believes that he or she has been subjected to discrimination may immediately file a formal complaint as described in Section VI of this policy.
+Anyone who believes that he or she has been subjected to discrimination or harassment, including sexual harassment, sexual violence or sexual misconduct may immediately file a formal complaint as described in Subsection (2) below.
 Informal resolution may be an appropriate choice when the conduct involved is not of a serious or repetitive nature and disciplinary action is not required to remedy the situation.
-No formal investigation is involved in the informal resolution process.

-- Informal Assistance - The individual is provided assistance in attempting to resolve possible discrimination if the individual does not wish to file a formal complaint.
-Such assistance includes strategies for the individual to effectively inform the offending party that his or her behavior is offensive and should cease, action by an appropriate university official to stop the offensive conduct and modification of the situation in which the offensive conduct occurred.
-However, the university may take more formal action to ensure an environment is free of discrimination.
+- Informal Assistance - The individual is provided assistance in attempting to resolve possible harassment or discrimination if the individual does not wish to file a formal complaint.
+Such assistance includes strategies for the individual to effectively inform the offending party that his or her behavior is unwelcomed and/or offensive and should cease, action by an appropriate UTSA official to stop the unwelcomed and/or offensive conduct and modification of the situation in which the unwelcomed and/or offensive conduct occurred.
+However, UTSA may take more formal action, including disciplinary action, to ensure an environment is free of unlawful harassment and discrimination.

 - Timeframe - Informal resolutions will be completed within 30 (thirty) calendar days from receipt of a request for informal resolution.